 How long are you already producing?

-At this moment in time I’ve already been producing underground music for about 5 to 6 years.
+At this moment in time I’ve already been producing melodic techno music for about 5 to 6 years.
 In the beginning I was working on a single track for months, but through practice I’m a lot quicker now.

 What kind of hardware are you using?